5calV/BytesOfProgress/README.md

 ## Updates

-The changes made in this repository get published automatically at midnight (CET, German Time).
+The changes made in this repository get published automatically at midnight (CET, German Time)